-Scottrade is a privately owned American discount retail brokerage firm headquartered in Town and Country, Missouri.
-Its founder, former President and the current CEO is Rodger O. Riney.
-Scottrade has 503 branch offices around the U.S and nearly 4,000 employees, all of which reside in the United States. (see more at Wiki)
+Scottrade is a privately owned retail brokerage firm headquartered in Town and Country, Missouri.
+The company operates 503 branch offices around the U.S and employs nearly 4,000 employees, all of which reside in the United States. (see more at Wiki)

 Multiple Account Options: You can easily open single or joint accounts online in minutes.
 In addition, you can quickly setup a Traditional IRA, Roth IRA, SEP IRA, Rollover IRA, etc. You can even open up business and trust accounts.

 Open Pricing: The fees are openly disclosed and there aren’t many to mention with Scottrade.
 As I said, most trades are a flat $7 and the minimum to open an account is $500, which is quite low.
 There are no inactivity fees or other ridiculous charges that I have found.

 Easy Trading Platform: Scottrade offers a relatively simple trading platform that allows simplified trading of securities.
 They offer a more advanced Scottrade Elite platform for members who have $25,000 or more in their account.